-What Next?
+3. What next?

 Now that we have achieved the ability to measure such ephemeral events reliably, it is important to transcend the measurement of mere ultrashort laser pulses, whose intensity and phase are well-behaved in space, time, and frequency, and which have fairly high intensity.
 It is important to be able to measure ultrashort light pulses, whose intensity and phase are not well-behaved in space, time, and frequency, and which often are not very intense.
-It is important to be able to measure such pulses as ultrabroadband continuum light pulses emerging from microstructure optical fiber and weak luminescence from molecules important in biology and human physiology - light pulses whose measurement will lead to new technologies or teach us important things about life, not just how well our laser is aligned.
+It is important to be able to measure such pulses as ultrabroadband continuum light pulses emerging from micro-structure optical fiber and weak luminescence from molecules important in biology and human physiology - light pulses whose measurement will lead to new technologies or teach us important things about life, not just how well our laser is aligned.
 And it is important to do so with a simple device, not one so complex that it could easily introduce the same distortions it hopes to measure.
 In short, the goal is, not a complex device that can only measure simple pulses, but a simple device that can measure complex pulses.

 We have recently made significant progress in all of these areas.
-It is now possible to measure ultrashort light pulses whose time-bandwidth product exceeds 1000,3 pulses with as little as a few hundred photons (and simultaneously with poor spatial coherence and random absolute phase),4 and pulses with spatio-temporal distortions like spatial chirp and pulse-front tilt.^{5,6} It is also possible to measure very complex pulses in a train in which each is different.3 And no less than two different techniques allow us to measure the complete spatio-temporal field of pulses.
-One technique can do so on a single shot,[21, 22] but not at a focus.
-The other can measure pulses at a focus,[23-25] but not on a single shot.
+It is now possible to measure ultrashort light pulses whose time-bandwidth product exceeds 1000 [21], pulses with as little as a few hundred photons (and simultaneously with poor spatial coherence and random absolute phase) [22], and pulses with spatio-temporal distortions like spatial chirp and pulse-front tilt [23, 24].
+It is also possible to measure very complex pulses in a train in which each is different.
+And no less than two different techniques allow us to measure the complete spatio-temporal field of pulses.
+One technique can do so on a single shot [25, 26], but not at a focus.
+The other can measure pulses at a focus [27-29], but not on a single shot.
 In fact, all of these techniques are quite easy to perform, involving only a few easily aligned elements.
-And they are easily aligned, reliable, and quite general.
+And they are accurate, reliable, and quite general.

 Of course, measuring ultrashort laser pulses remains easier than measuring more complex ultrashort light pulses, but, recently, measuring ultrashort laser pulses became extremely easy.
-We introduced a new variation of FROG, called GRENOUILLE,[26-28] which has no sensitive alignment knobs, only a few elements, and a cost, weight, and size considerably less than previously available devices (including now obsolete autocorrelators).
+We introduced a new variation of FROG, called GRENOUILLE [30-32], which has no sensitive alignment knobs, only a few elements, and a cost, weight, and size considerably less than previously available devices (including now obsolete autocorrelators).
 GRENOUILLE yields traces identical to those in FROG, and hence yields the full pulse intensity and phase for arbitrary pulses using the same commercially available computer algorithm.
 It can do so for as little as a single laser pulse, and, because it uses a thick nonlinear crystal (unlike other pulse-measurement methods, which require extremely thin crystals, yielding very few signal photons), it is also very sensitive - more sensitive than autocorrelators.
-GRENOUILLE also measures the first-order spatio-temporal distortions, spatial chirp and pulse-front tilt,[29, 30] without the need for modifications in its apparatus.
-GRENOUILLE can also be arranged so that it measures the beam spatial profile, as well, so that it can accurately be said that GRENOUILLE is already in use in several hundred labs all over the world, and it is rapidly becoming the standard for ultrashort laser pulse monitoring.
+GRENOUILLE also measures the first-order spatio-temporal distortions, spatial chirp and pulse-front tilt [23, 24], without the need for modifications in its apparatus.
+GRENOUILLE can also be arranged so that it measures the beam spatial profile, as well.